manuelpuyol/regie/README.md

 6. As a student, I want to see my grades :heavy_check_mark:
   1. Must print all past grades, divided by quarter :heavy_check_mark:

-7. As a professor, I want to see my current courses
+7. As a professor, I want to see my current courses :heavy_check_mark:
   1. Must show building/room assignment

-8. As a professor, I want to see my current students
+8. As a professor, I want to see my current students :heavy_check_mark:
-  1. Must show a list of students per current course
+  1. Must show a list of students per current course :heavy_check_mark:

 9. As a professor, I want to grade a student
   1. Must be able to create a grade